About Science Forum 2018

 1. Interactions between increasing staple crop productivity, resilience to climate change, improving nutrition and sustaining agro-biodiversity

-3. Water-energy-food (WEF) nexus interactions
+3. Grappling with complex systems: the water-energy-food (WEF) nexus interactions

 Strengthening the science-policy interface